ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/4th Level/Goo Net.md

 	- A net made out of [[Sticky Chemical]] shoots out towards a creature within range.
 The creature must make a dexterity saving throw to avoid the net.
 On a failure they become [[Grappled]] for 1 turn and are knocked away from the caster 10ft.
 On a success, nothing happens.
 		- If the creature is knocked into a wall, they are [[Grappled]] for an additional turn and take 1d8 bludgeoning damage.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 20 psyfocus spent above the normal cost for this psycast, the [[Grappled]] condition lasts for an additional turn.
+For every 20 psyfocus spent above the normal cost for this psycast, the [[Grappled]] status lasts for an additional turn.